Jisi-A/CPT113-HACKATHON2/README.md

 In 1st option, the player will receive an item called the anti-sorcerer magic book .
 The 2nd option the player can be curious and enquire about the peculiar reason why the Sir Wobblewand is covered in glitter.
 For the 3rd option, the player can return to the main menu page.

+## 7. Boss Fighting Menu Page
+In this section, the player will have an exciting one-to-one showdown with the great evil sorcerer.
+The player will be given multiple options to defeat the evil sorcerer.
+However, there is a catch.
+Depending on the conditions, and whether the player has fulfilled them, the players will be limited to only a selected number of choices.
+There are a total of 6 choices if the player succeeds in unlocking all of them.

+•	[1] Use Sorcerer Slayer

+•	[2] Use Witch -hunt Bomb

+•	[3] Use Anti-Sorcerer Magic Book

+•	[4] Pay 100000 gold coins

+•	[5] Battle!

+•	[6] Eat Princess Featherbottom together

+The first 3 options are to allow the player to use the weapons to defeat the evil sorcerer.
+The 4th option is to pay the ransom money of 100000 gold to free Princess Featherbottom, the chicken.
+The 5th option is to go to battle with the evil sorcerer and defeat him.
+The 6th option is the default option, where if the player is not able to unlock any of the options, they can only choose this last option.